-This clean eating chocolate bark is the perfect holiday treat or gift!
+This healthy chocolate bark is the perfect holiday treat or gift!

 This is my first time making chocolate bark and I could just kick myself for not doing it sooner.
 YUM!!!